official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 provisions of resolution 1284.
 He made clear that consideration of the use of force should be considered in a second resolution if Iraq refused to allow inspections.

-137 Cheney D & Cheney L. In My Time: A Personal and Political Memoir.
+[^137]: Cheney D & Cheney L. In My Time: A Personal and Political Memoir.
 Simon & Schuster, 2011.
-138 Minute Rycroft to Manning, 9 September 2002, ‘Iraq: Military Contribution’.
+[^138]: Minute Rycroft to Manning, 9 September 2002, ‘Iraq: Military Contribution’.
-139 Letter Williams to Manning, 13 September 2002, ‘Iraq: Meeting with Donald Rumsfeld:
+[^139]: Letter Williams to Manning, 13 September 2002, ‘Iraq: Meeting with Donald Rumsfeld:
 11 September 2002’.

 168

-The Report of the Iraq Inquiry445.
-President Chirac gave an interview to the New York Times on 8 September, which was published the following day.140
+445. President Chirac gave an interview to the New York Times on 8 September, which was published the following day.[^140]

 446. In the context of the US position that a doctrine of pre‑emption was necessary to fight terrorism, President Chirac stated that he had told President Bush that he had